Roll-To-Roll Slitting of Flexible Materials

 Razor Slitting Overview

 Blades used for razor cutting are inexpensive and yet require more frequent replacement than when shear or score cutting.
-Therefore, to mitigate this disadvantage, it is important to select the right slitter blades for the material being cut.
+Therefore, to mitigate this disadvantage, it is important to select the right slitter razor blades and blade holders for the material being cut well.
 The resulting slit depends on the characteristics of the material.
-This includes thickness, density, stiffness, plasticity, coating and other factors.
+This includes thickness, density, stiffness, plasticity, coating, and other factors.
 For fine, clean, non-abrasive material, carbon steel and stainless steel blades can be used.
-Otherwise, use blades with additional coatings, different thicknesses, made of harder materials such as tungsten carbide.
-More about the razor slitting method read in our article “Slitting Methods: Razor Slitting with Industrial Razor Blades”.
+Otherwise, use blades with additional coatings, different thicknesses, and made of harder materials such as tungsten carbide.
+More about the razor slitting method read in our article, “Slitting Methods: Razor Slitting with Industrial Razor Blades”.

-Check out our wide range of razor cutting blades for flexible materials, plastic film, foil, paper, vinyl, tape, non-wovens here.
+Check out our wide range of razor-cutting blades for flexible materials, plastic film, foil, paper, vinyl, tape, and non-wovens here.

 Shear Slitting Overview